blockprotocol/.github/profile/README.md

 ### Welcome to the Block Protocol 👋

-The open standard for creating data-driven blocks.
+The open standard for data-driven blocks, from [HASH](https://github.com/hashintel/hash).

 Find us on [Twitter](https://twitter.com/blockprotocol) or learn more at [blockprotocol.org](https://blockprotocol.org/) 🌍